 (52) Sign language and cued language services include teaching sign language, cued language, and auditory/oral language, providing oral transliteration services (such as amplification), and providing sign and cued language interpretation.
-(53) Speech-language pathology services include identification of children with communication or language disorders and delays in development of communication skills as defined in CCR, Title 16, Division 13.4, Article 1, §1399.150.2(b), referral for medical or other professional services necessary for the habilitation or rehabilitation of children with communication or language disorders and delays in development of communication skills; and provision of services for the habilitation, rehabilitation, or prevention of communication skills.
+(53) Speech-language pathology services include identification of children with communication or language disorders and delays in development of communication skills as defined in CCR, Title 16, Division 13.4, Article 1, §1399.150.2(b), referral for medical or other professional services necessary for the habilitation or rehabilitation of children with communication or language disorders and delays in development of services for the habilitation, rehabilitation, or prevention of communication or language disorders and delays in development of communication skills.
 The requirements for classification of vendors providing such services are as defined in §54342 (a)(31), (38), and (75).

-(47) (48 53) Social or emotional development means the acquisition of capacities for human relationships, emotional expression, communication and learning.
+(47) (48 54) Social or emotional development means the acquisition of capacities for human relationships, emotional expression, communication and learning.
 Social or emotional development is based on the motivation to engage in positive interaction and to sustain personal relationships and precedes the development of effective coping skills, self esteem and the ability to take advantage of opportunities for learning.
 Differences in temperament, self regulation, range and intensity of affect and modulating one's response to the environment are additional factors influencing social or emotional development.

-(48) (49 54) Solely low incidence disability means one or a combination of low incidence disabilities which are vision impairment, severe orthopedic impairment, and hearing impairment which is the primary disability and has a significant impact on learning and development of the infant or toddler as determined by the IFSP team of the LEA.
+(48) (49 55) Solely low incidence disability means one or a combination of low incidence disabilities which are vision impairment, severe orthopedic impairment, and hearing impairment which is the primary disability and has a significant impact on learning and development of the infant or toddler as determined by the IFSP team of the LEA.
 The infant or toddler who has a solely low incidence disability shall not be eligible for services from a regional center.

-(49) (50 55) Teratogen means an agent or factor that causes the production of physical defects in the developing embryo.
+(49) (50 56) Teratogen means an agent or factor that causes the production of physical defects in the developing embryo.

-(56) Transportation and related costs include the cost of travel and other costs that are necessary to enable an infant or toddler with a disability and the child's family to receive early intervention services.
+(57) Transportation and related costs include the cost of travel and other costs that are necessary to enable an infant or toddler with a disability and the child's family to receive early intervention services.

-(50) (51 57) Vision impairment means a visual condition which, even with correction, adversely affects the infant's or toddler's development.
+(50) (51 58) Vision impairment means a visual condition which, even with correction, adversely affects the infant's or toddler's development.

-(58') Vision services mean evaluation and assessment of visual functioning, referral for medical or other professional services necessary for the habilitation or rehabilitation of visual functioning disorders, or both; and communication skills training, orientation and mobility training for all environments, visual training, and additional training necessary to activate visual motor abilities.
+(59) Vision services mean evaluation and assessment of visual functioning, referral for medical or other professional services necessary for the habilitation or rehabilitation of visual functioning disorders, or both; and communication skills training, orientation and mobility training for all environments, visual training, and additional training necessary to activate visual motor abilities.

 Note: Authority cited: Sections 95009 and 95028, Government Code.
-Reference: Sections 95014 and 95028, Government Code; Section 2570.2, Chapter 5.6 and Section 2620, Chapter 5.7, Business and Professional Code; Sections 3001(y) and 3030, Title 5 California Code of Regulations ; Sections 1432, 1436 and 1440, Title 20 United States Code; Sections 303.9, 303.13, 303.12, 303.16, 303.17, 303.18, 303.19, 303.20, 303.21, 303.23, 202.24, 303.25, 303.26, 303.27, 303.29, 303.31, 303.302, 303.321, 303.322, 303.340, 303.342, 303.343, 303.344, 303.345, 303.401, 303.402, 303.403, 303.406, 303.420, 303.422, 303.430, 303.432 303.511 and 303.510 303.527 Title 34 Code of Federal Regulations.
+Reference: Sections 95014 and 95028, Government Code; Sections 3001(y) and 3030, Title 5 California Code of Regulations ; Sections 1432, 1436 and 1440, Title 20 United States Code; Sections 303.9, 303.13, 303.12, 303.16, 303.17, 303.18, 303.19, 303.20, 303.21, 303.23, 303.24, 303.25, 303.26, 303.27, 303.29, 303.31, 303.302, 303.321, 303.322, 303.340, 303.342, 303.343, 303.344, 303.345, 303.401, 303.402, 303.403, 303.406, 303.420, 303.422, 303.430, 303.432 303.511 and 303.510 303.527 Title 34 Code of Federal Regulations.